Singapore National Day parade: NDP editions

 A historic venue for the parade has been The Padang, the site where Singapore's independence was declared.
 In 1976, the parade was held for the first time at the National Stadium, whose larger capacity allowed for more to view the parade live.

 Although offering about 60,000 seats in the National Stadium, the demand for tickets remained high, resulting in several attempts to decentralise the event to bring the celebration closer to more Singaporeans.
 From 1975 to 1983, the NDP alternated between a decentralised event and one centred at the Padang or National Stadium.
 From 1984, the parade was held at the Padang every three years, with all other editions held at the National Stadium.
 This three-year cycle continued until 1994, when it switched to a five-year cycle beginning 1995.
-An exception came in 2019, when the NDP was held at the Padang to mark Singapore's bicentennial.
+An exception came in 2019, when the NDP was held at the Padang to mark Singapore's bicentennial, and in 2023, where a series of three consecutive parades at the Padang began due to the construction of NS Square (including one held in 2025 per the five-year cycle).

 The Padang, although historically important, posed a greater logistical challenge and also offered fewer seats for spectators.
-The event and rehearsals also required the closing of surrounding roads.
-There was a need to construct temporary spectator stands around the field.
-The site, however, was the only feasible venue for the mobile column, as the heavy vehicles could not be driven onto the stadium track.
+The event and rehearsals also required the closing of surrounding roads, and the construction of temporary spectator stands around the field.
+The site, however, was the only feasible venue for the mobile column, as the heavy vehicles could not be driven onto the National Stadium track.
 The Padang was used as the main performance venue for the 2005 parade, with other activities held in Marina South, Jurong East, Yishun and Tampines.

 Several alternate locations were mooted, including the utilization of the Padang, which is physically bigger and less likely to disrupt daily functions in the city.
+In 2010, the Padang was used again as the main performance with other activities held at Bishan, Eunos, Woodlands, Sengkang and Choa Chu Kang.